30 Creepiest Abandoned Places Around the World that You Must Discover Once

 Opened to welcome visitors in 1997, this theme park was based on the novel Gulliver’s Travels by British writer Jonathan Swift.
-Notwithstanding, this park’s location was near Aokigahara, the well-known Japan’s ‘suicide forest’.
+Notwithstanding, this park’s location was near Aokigahara, well-known Japan’s ‘suicide forest’.
 It was also situated near the former headquarters of the Aum Shinrikyo terrorist sect, which poisoned 12 lives in a sarin gas attack in 1995.
 In addition, the games in Gulliver’s Kingdom were not attractive enough to get the visitors coming back.
 Consequently, those were the biggest reasons why Gulliver’s Kingdom in Japan quickly went bankrupt and closed after 4 years in operation.

 15. Bannerman’s Castle – Pollepel Island, NY, the USA

 The story of this abandoned castle in Pollepel Island sticks to a man named Frank Bannerman, a wealthy munitions dealer from Scotland.
 He made a huge profit in the early 1900s by selling ammunition and equipment to the sides in Spanish-American War.
-One day, as city’s laws forced him to find storage outside the city, he bought the estate on Pollepel Island and build a castle there as a warehouse to store his products.
+One day, as city laws forced him to find storage outside the city, he bought the estate on Pollepel Island and build a castle there as a warehouse to store his products.
 The castle was built following the style of Scottish castles at that moment.

 There were unclear tales about the place as no one knew the truth.
-Until 1969, the castle was burned, causing it huge destruction.
+In 1969, the castle was burned, causing huge destruction.
 The Bannerman’s castle has joined the list of abandoned places across the world since that day.
 Recently, the island and castle ruins are managed by the Bannerman Castle Trust.
 They even open tours and events to introduce Frank’s heritage to visitors.

 16. Disney’s Discovery Island – Bay Lake, Florida, the USA